yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 A global vector is produced with the # of elements = number of moments * number of inputs.
 The moments are output in the order given in the fix definition.
-An array is produced having # of rows = same as vector output, using the same ordering and # of columns = value of *history*.
+An array is produced having # of rows = length of vector output (with an ordering which matches the vector) and # of columns = value of *history*.
 There is always at least one column.

 Each element of the global vector or array can be either "intensive" or "extensive", depending on whether the values contributing to the element